Lightstreamer/Lightstreamer-example-RoundTrip-adapter-java/README.md

 The source code is divided into two folders.

 #### Round-Trip Data Adapter
 Contains the source code for the Round-Trip Data Adapter.
-This Adapter broadcasts the values of received from the Metadata Adapter for the five defined items in real time.<br>
+This Adapter broadcasts to all connected users the messages received from the Metadata Adapter for the five defined items in real time.<br>

 #### Metadata Adapter
 Contains the source code for a Metadata Adapter to be associated with the Round-Trip Demo Data Adapter.
 This Metadata Adapter inherits from the reusable `LiteralBasedProvider` in [Lightstreamer - Reusable Metadata Adapters - Java Adapter](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) and it plays the extra-role of receiving messages from the clients and forwarding them to the Data Adapter.<br>